Twin size Lodhi Garden Quilt

-My favorite size quilt size to make is a large throw size.
+My favorite size quilt to make is a large throw.
 It's almost like I'm cheating on a throw, but not quite committing to a twin.
-The throw size are easier to quilt and lay out when I'm organizing the blocks.
+Throw size are easier to quilt and lay out when I'm organizing the blocks.
 However, this size is the full twin.
 I had to do it.
-I had to see this Lodhi Garden in it's full glory.
+I had to see the Lodhi Garden in it's full glory.

 About The Lodhi Garden Quilt Pattern

 Lodhi Garden is a modern quilt pattern inspired by the Lotus flower.
 The lotus flower can be seen everywhere in Indian culture and holds significance in eastern religions.
 It is regarded as a symbol of purity or rebirth.
 I love the simple elegance of this flower.The Lodhi Garden is a famous park/garden near where I used to live in New Delhi, India.
 Every Friday I would take my kids to this park to run and play.
 It was their one chance each week to be kids and not be bothered by people asking for pictures.
 We would come home soaked with sweat and tired, yet it was all our favorite activity of the week.

 The modern Lodhi Garden quilt pattern combines the beauty of the Lotus flower with the memory of our favorite park.
 It uses an ombre affect in each flower.
 This also makes it a great pattern for scraps, especially if you have lots of colors.
 The more colors you add, the more the quilt will come alive.
 I don't tend to keep many scraps of fabric, mostly because of space, but also because we move often.
 So that is why for this version I needed to buy fabric.